ptomato/jasmine-gjs/README.md

 Relative paths are resolved relative to the configuration file's location.

+`environment`: (object with string properties)
+Execute specs with a modified environment.
+Each property of the given object is added as an environment variable.
+This is mainly useful if your Javascript code uses a private C library;
+you can add `LD_LIBRARY_PATH` and `GI_TYPELIB_PATH` to `environment` in order to expose that library to GJS's GObject introspection repository.

 ## Integration with Autotools

 If using autotools, you might want to integrate your test suite into